Disraeli Gears: Reception

+The album was highly praised on release.
+Melody Maker stated that it was "a quality-heavy, propelling package of incredible Cream superpower.
+Clapton's guitar menacing almost like a machine gun, sometimes eerily and overpoweringly persuasive as it reaches serpent-like deep into the Cream's varied and hypnotic musical journeys."
+Disc & Music Echo raved it "shows the completely individual way the group is developing from their early blues days", pointing out that all the songs are "more or less perfect and it's merely a matter of personal bias which you think is best."
+In the United States, Rolling Stone gave a largely positive review, noting it displayed a more original direction than the debut album with "miles of listening pleasure" in tracks like "Strange Brew", "Sunshine Of Your Love", "SWLABR" and "Take It Back" but also critiquing that the album "does not totally hang together" where "in some tracks the material is too pale to support the heavy instrumental work which makes Cream such an overwhelming trio".

-Writing for the BBC, Chris Jones described the album as "a perfect encapsulation of the point where the blues got psychedelic and in turn got heavy".
-Thomas Erlewine of AllMusic describes the album as "a quintessential heavy rock album of the '60s".
-Dave Swanson of Ultimate Classic Rock believes the album to be "their masterpiece".
+Retrospectively, writing for the BBC, Chris Jones described the album as "a perfect encapsulation of the point where the blues got psychedelic and in turn got heavy".
+Classic Rocks Louder notes "it captured epic studio performances by Jack Bruce, Eric Clapton and Ginger Baker at the peak of their powers as a group" and "became a touchstone recording of the '60s counterculture."
+Thomas Erlewine of AllMusic describes the album as "a quintessential heavy rock album of the '60s" while Dave Swanson of Ultimate Classic Rock likewise believes the album to be their masterpiece.

 In 1999, the album was inducted into the Grammy Hall of Fame.

 It was voted number 182 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 In 2003 the album was ranked number 112 on Rolling Stone magazine's list of the 500 Greatest Albums of All Time, then was re-ranked at number 114 in a 2012 revised list, and at number 170 in a 2020 revised list.
 VH1 named it 87th-greatest album of all time in 2001.

 In 2008, the album won a Classic Rock Roll of Honours Award for Classic Album.